MontanaFlossCo/Flint-Documentation/guides/contextual_logging.md

 ## Overview

 Using Flint means that your app is aware of the actions the user is performing, and to which features those belong.
-We make use of this information to make logging much more useful, by including the information about the feature and action that culminated in each log entry.
-Your log strings typically don't need to include as much context about what is happening because this is implied.
+This information makes logging much more useful by including the feature and action that culminated in each log entry.
+Your log message strings typically don't need to include as much context about what is happening because this context is automatically included.

+## How Contextual Logging works

 Every action that is performed is passed its own contextual logger interface, which encapsulates information about the context of the action.
 This includes the *feature to which it belongs*, as well as the *input* passed to the action.

 There's also information about the original "user activity" that ultimately resulted in the log entry, essentially providing a form of conversational threading to logging.
-For example if you get an error in the log about sharing a document, it can show you that the original start of this user activity was them importing a document in a format from another app.
+For example if you get an error in the log about sharing a document, it can show you that the start of this user activity was them importing a document in a specific format from another app.

 Note that because Flint has the ability to log when actions are performed, including the inputs passed, this eliminates a lot of logging you would normally write to debug what is happening in your UI.

-Context Logging in Flint is also built to allow you to change logging levels at runtime — typically while you are debugging — and to filter logging to include only information from specific features.
+Contextual Logging in Flint is also built to allow you to **change logging levels at runtime** — typically while you are debugging — and to filter logging to include only information from specific features.
 You can even set log levels per feature.

-We strongly believe that statically compiled in logging thresholds make logging useless in most cases - it's either the full firehose or nothing useful without recompiling.
+We strongly believe that statically compiled in logging thresholds make logging useless in many real-world cases — it's either the full firehose or nothing useful without recompiling.
+Runtime-enabled logging can increase compiled code size but the benefit in being able to capture logging without rebuilding is valuable.

 ## Yet another logging system?!

-No, not really.
-Just a thin layer on top of whatever logging you want to use.
+That’s a good question and the answer is a reluctant “sort of”.
+Flint’s logging can be adapted as a layer on top of whatever logging you already use.
 Flint's logging APIs allow your preferred logging subsystem to include this information so you can get far more contextual detail about e.g. why a network request is happening.

 If you carry the context logger from your actions through to your subsystems, you can disambiguate all this internal activity in your logs.

+However, Flint has `stdout`, OSLog and File based logging supplied out of the box without any other dependencies.

 ## Development vs. Production logging

-Flint has a simple new twist on logging to deal with the problem of logs that contain too much or too little details in production releases versus development.
+Flint has a simple new twist on logging to deal with the problem of logs that contain too much or too little information in production releases versus development.

 In development you want as much as possible, but only on the topic you're working on (contextual logging!).
 In production you want as little as possible but it needs to be relevant to crash reporting and mustn't include confidential data.

 Flint addresses this problem by separating the loggers for development and production.
-In your code you see which of the two is being used to it is harder to make mistakes and easier to see what the intention of the logging is.
+In your code you see which of the two is being used, so it is harder to make mistakes and easier to see what the intention of the logging is.

+You can also nil the development logger and all development-level logging never even gets evaluated.

 ## Using logging inside Actions